lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 generic implementation of doing these corrections, including the ability to turn certain corrections off.

-Further, `IsrTask` calls a subtask to trim and assemble the amplifier subimages into a single full CCD image ready for the next steps of image characterization and calibration.
+Further, `IsrTask` optionally calls a subtask to trim and assemble the amplifier subimages into a single full CCD image ready for the next steps of image characterization and calibration.

 This task is implemented in the `lsst.ip.isr <taskModules.html#ipisr>`_ module.